-- Redundant air-conditioning systems are present in the data centre. - Multiple climate control modules are present for optimal cooling distribution. - Leakage warnings are relayed to the permanently manned security guard post. - Temperature monitoring is relayed to the permanently manned security guard post. - Responsible employees (IT Operations, IT Management) are notified by the security guards if triggered.
+- Redundant air-conditioning systems are present in the data centre. - Multiple climate control modules are present for optimal cooling distribution. - Leakage warnings and temperature monitoring are relayed to the permanently manned security control room. - Responsible employees (IT Operations, IT Management) are notified by the security personnel if triggered.